rubinzhou/test/04Protocal/UDP_Client_Demo/README.md

 		git clone https://github.com/espressif/ESP8266_RTOS_SDK.git

-2. Enter SDK folder:/home/esp8266/Share/ESP8266_RTOS_SDK, Copy examples next to bin/ folder in the SDK folder.
+2. Enter SDK folder:/home/esp8266/Share/ESP8266_RTOS_SDK, Copy example folder "UDP_Client_Demo" next to bin/ folder in the SDK folder.
 The SDK folder should have folders inside it like : bin, examples, third party...

 3. If the SDK path is not updated in gen_misc.sh, right click the script and edit the path to bin folder and SDK folder. for the current SDK, the gen_mish.sh would have a path like: